-This was a British deception designed to create disaffection and reduce morale in the 8th Panzerregiment in the Western Desert (April 1942).
+'Headache for Der Fuehrer' was a British deception designed to create disaffection and reduce the morale of the 8th Panzerregiment in the Western Desert (April 1942).

 The undertaking provided for the delivery into German hands of a forged letter purporting to come from a previous commander, who was against the Nazis and had been transferred back to Germany, to the current commander, Oberstleutnant Willi Teege.